East Albury, New South Wales: Geography

 East Albury is bound to the north by North Street and Fallon Street, to the east by Dallinger Road, to the south by the Murray River and to the west by the railway/freeway line.

 The built-up residential part of East Albury lies on the slopes of Eastern Hill.
 Flat cleared land to the north and east is used partly for the city's airport.
 Eastern Hill is a natural reserve, as is Mungabareena Reserve, a wetland area on the Murray River south of the airport and Eastern Hill.
 Mungabareena also has significant Aboriginal importance.

 Residents

 At the 2011 Census, the population of East Albury was 6,247.
 The most common religion was Catholic, followed by Anglican, and the average household income was $1,141, below the Australian average of $1,234.
 The median age was 37.

 Sports

 St. Pats Soccer Club is based at Alexandra Park and compete in the Albury Wodonga Football Association.

+The Lauren Jackson Stadium is located in East Albury.
+The stadium is named in honour of WNBA, Olympic and international basketball player Lauren Jackson, who grew up in Albury.
+The stadium is the home court for the Albury Wodonga Bandits, who play in the NBL1 league.